 It's important to remember that what's 'normal' for your friend, will be different for you.
 However, there are some things that tell us whether our periods aren't quite right and we need to speak to our doctor.

-Each period most women will lose 60 millilitres (around 2.02 ounces) of blood, which is around 4 tablespoons.
+Each period, most women and people who menstruate will lose 60 milliliters (around 2.02 ounces) of blood, which is around 4 tablespoons.
 On average that means it would take 4 hours for a pad or tampon to become full.
-If a woman is bleeding around 80 millilitres each period (around 2.70 ounces) she is considered to have heavy bleeding .
+If a person is bleeding around 80 milliliters each period (around 2.70 ounces) they are considered to have heavy bleeding .

 Physical signs of heavy periods include: